 Toni was born and raised here in Ottawa.
 She graduated from the International Academy of Massage with Honors in 2001.

 Toni has recently been trained in Myofascial Release by John F. Barnes.
 She is excited to share her newest passion with you.
 She has completed his Pediatric, Fascial Pelvis and Myofascial Release 1 and 2 and Skill Enhancement Seminar.
 And is already planning her next trip for more courses.
-She also regularly meets with an MFR study group.
-She is excited to learn more about this connective tissue and how it affects movement, and pain in inflamed, injured or overused areas on the body.
+Toni also regularly meets with an MFR study group.
+She is excited to learn more about this connective tissue and how it affects movement and pain in inflamed, injured or overused areas on the body.